In this section:

 You can use it in a small way – you can film promotional talks or readings you do and store and share them there.
-Or you can use it in a bigger way and make and share videos regularly, and aim for a larger audience.

-Because Zero Books is a critical-theory imprint, producing video essays is a natural format for us.
+Because Zer0 Books is a critical-theory imprint, producing video essays is a natural format for us.
 While book trailers and author interviews are perhaps more obvious approaches, our audience is responsive to video essays and this format allows us to create content based on what is trending or in the news, as well as to create videos that might be of interest to our readers for years to

 Our approach to video production has been to focus on regular production and slow growth, while keeping tabs on which videos are most successful in terms of views, rather than on creating videos with the aim of going viral.

 Because of the potential for broad exposure on YouTube there is a temptation to approach video production with the aim of going viral.
 However, the aim of an author or book publisher should not be to create one widely viewed video, but rather to produce many videos that, while not necessarily going viral, find an audience.
 Producing a viral video is largely a matter of luck.
 It’s impossible to know in advance precisely what is going to hit the zeitgeist in order to get shared by millions.
 Further, YouTube’s algorithm has changed over the years in order to disincentivize clickbait tactics.
 What this means is that, in order to promote books through YouTube, it is better to think of your task in terms of developing a YouTube channel rather than developing a viral video.